 Completing these renovations bring the campgrounds to a minimum standard to keep them healthy, attractive and competitive.
 Visitors have a choice of where to stay on the Kenai Peninsula.
 We anticipate these upgrades will attract new visitors and motivate existing visitors to extend their stays or come back.
-Summer and shoulder season visitors contribute significantly to Homer's overall economy through their patronage of local businesses throughout their
+Summer and shoulder season visitors contribute significantly to Homer's overall economy through their patronage of local businesses throughout their stay.

-Project Status: This project is 80% shovel ready.
+Plans and Progress: This project is 80% shovel ready.